Queensland Cup: 2003–2006: Interstate expansion

-In 2003, the Tweed Heads Seagulls joined the competition, becoming the first New South Wales-based side.
+In 2003, the Tweed Seagulls joined the competition, becoming the first New South Wales-based side.
 The club had originally applied for the 2002 season but were unsuccessful.
-However, following a merger of the Logan Scorpions and Souths Magpies to form the Souths Logan Magpies, a spot was opened up and Tweed Heads were admitted.
+However, following a merger of the Logan Scorpions and Souths Magpies to form the Souths Logan Magpies, a spot was opened up and Tweed were admitted.
 Another inaugural club would leave the competition in 2004, with the Wests Panthers exiting, and Brothers-Valleys, a merger of Past Brothers and the Fortitude Valley Diehards, joining for a single season.

 In 2005, the competition became known as the Queensland Wizard Cup, after Wizard Home Loans became the major sponsor.

 2007: Loss of the Clydesdales

 Although the QRL had anticipated that the same teams from 2006 would participate in the 2007 competition, it was announced on 5 December 2006 that inaugural club, the Toowoomba Clydesdales, who were the reigning minor premiers, would be withdrawing from the competition for financial reasons.
 Brisbane Broncos chairman Bruno Cullen said that "It didn't make sense to have this club up there running at what was looking like a $250,000 loss for the year."
 The following day it was announced that the Aspley Broncos would be replacing the Clydesdales, and acting as the Brisbane Broncos feeder club.
 The Aspley Broncos would play just a single season in the competition.

-The 2007 season marked the first time a team outside of Queensland would win the competition, with the Tweed Heads Seagulls defeating the Redcliffe Dolphins in the Grand Final.
+The 2007 season marked the first time a team based outside of Queensland would win the competition, with the Tweed Seagulls defeating the Redcliffe Dolphins in the Grand Final.